KPN Mobile Core Migration – Phase 3 Overview

 wlapn.com

-Expected to migrate in February 2026 and will be the final APN to transition as part of Phase 3.
+Validation testing begins March 2026, with full migration planned shortly thereafter.
+This will be the final APN to transition as part of Phase 3.
 Further details, including confirmed timings, will be shared with customers in advance.

 What is changing